Here, you help others find their voice.

 Dr. Jessica Bonner, Department Chair of CDIS

 Our Communications Disorders program is unique for two primary reasons.
-First, we utilize a community-based clinical training model, rather than an on-campus clinic.
-This means that students complete all clinical practicum experiences in a setting where the conditions are authentic to what they will experience in their future career.
-In these settings, they interact with real-world clients, resources, and teams of professionals.
+First, we utilize a community-based clinical training model, where students complete all clinical practicum experiences in a setting similar to what they will experience in their future career.
 Second, our program is built around individualized planning, rather than a cohort model.
 Our flexible course scheduling options accommodate the needs of many graduate students who have demanding lives outside of the classroom.